How to transfer your mobile number to a new provider

-The good news is that transferring your number from one mobile provider to another is a quick and simple process.
+The good news is that, since Ofcom introduced its Text-to-Switch service, transferring your number from one mobile provider to another is a simple process.
 In this guide we’ll explain exactly what to do and provide you with all the information you need.

 Request a PAC from your current provider

-The first step is to ask your current provider for a port authorisation code (PAC).
-This is a nine-digit alphanumeric code that is needed to help transfer your mobile number from one provider to another.
+The first step is to ask your current provider for a Porting Authorisation Code (PAC).
+This is a nine-digit code of letters and numbers that is needed to transfer your mobile number from one provider to another.

 Mobile phone providers are obliged to give you a PAC immediately if you request one over the phone and within a minute by text.

-PAC codes are valid for up to 30 days so make sure you pass it on to your new provider within this timeframe.
-If you miss the window, you’ll have to request a new PAC.
+PACs are valid for up to 30 days so make sure you pass it on to your new provider within this timeframe.
+If you miss the window, you’ll just have to request a new PAC.

 Give the PAC to your new provider